Rover SD1: North American market models

 In 1980 Rover obtained US type approval for the SD1 and re-entered the American market after a ten-year absence.
-The car was only made available as a single variant, using a modified version of the V8 engine and badged simply as "Rover 3500".
+The car was only made available as a single variant, built at the Solihull plant and using a modified version of the V8 engine and badged simply as "Rover 3500".
 The equipment and trim levels were similar to that of the UK market's then top-of-the-range V8-S model.
 The main differences were a smaller steering wheel, the manually operated sunroof being a cost option and rear passenger head restraints were not available at all.
 Small Union Jack badges were fixed to the lower section of each front wing, just ahead of the doors, to promote the car's British origins.
 Canadian market cars had V8 badges instead of the Union Jack.

 The five-speed manual gearbox was supplied as standard, with the three-speed automatic version being a cost option.

 US safety legislation (that first applied to the Citroën DS) demanded that the headlamp arrangement exclude the front glass panels.
 Also larger, heavier bumpers were required, increasing the overall length to 191 in.

 American emissions regulations necessitated replacing the carburetors with Lucas' L-Jetronic fuel injection system, using dual catalytic converters together with a modified exhaust manifold and adding antismog equipment.
 The engine's compression ratio was modified to 8.13:1.

-Beginning in the 1980 model year, the American version of the 3532 cc V8 used in the Triumph TR8 produced 133 hp with carburetors, except in California where it produced 137 hp with fuel injection.
+Beginning in the 1980 model year, the American version of the 3532 cc V8 used in the Triumph TR8 produced 133 hp with carburetors, except in California where it produced 137 hp thanks to fuel injection.